-A urban forest is a relic of old forest or afforestation created by older forestry or landscapers.
-It constituted reserve wood (intended for large architectural or marine structural projects) or hunting reserves.
-Present long before the urbanization of the twentieth century, it was gradually cut back by urbanization.
+A urban forest is, often, a relic of old forest or afforestation created by older forestry workers or landscape designers.
+It constituted a wood reserve (intended for large architectural or marine structural projects) or hunting reserves.
+Present long before the urbanisation of the twentieth century, it was gradually cut back by urbanisation.

-But more recently, the term ‘ urban forest ‘ is borrowed to refer to newly planted forests.
-In these, one tends to apply principles of ecology, of differentiated management that participate in the formation of a global green frame in the city.
-This, even if this urban forest is fragmented in several places.
+But more recently, the term ‘urban forest’ is referring to newly planted forests.
+In these, one tends to apply principles of ecology and differentiated management that participate in the formation of a global green frame in the city.
+This, even if this urban forest is fragmented into several places.

 Both a nature reserve and true biotope in the heart of the city

-A biotope is recreated in order to express itself in perfect symbiosis with the natural animal and plant resources.
-The urban forest becomes an ecological niche and evokes a rural or wild area.
+Plantations tend to recreate a biotope in perfect symbiosis with the natural animal and plant resources.
+The urban forest projects aim to become an ecological niche and to evoke a rural or wild area.

 Goal: To combat pollution and global warming!

-Finally, the socio-economic benefits are not minor: improvement of the quality of life, wellbeing and mental health, access to nature in the city, increase of the real estate value of the land nearby… Etc.
+Finally, the socio-economic benefits are not minor: improvement of the quality of life, wellbeing and mental health of the citizens, access to nature in the city, increase of the real estate value of the land nearby… Etc.

 Access to these urban forests is sometimes allowed for citizens in search of quiet nature.
 However, a poorly controlled access can cause the resettlement of natural habitats to fail and result in soil degradation and water quality.